 The view layer has two important tasks, presenting data to the user and handling user interaction.

 A core principle of the MVC pattern is the view layer's ignorance with respect to the model layer.
 Views are dumb objects.
 They only know how to present data to the user.
-They don't know or understand what they're presenting.
+They don't know or understand what they are presenting.

-The view and model layer are glued together by one or more controllers.
-In iOS applications, for example, that glue is a view controller, an instance of the
+The view layer and the model layer are glued together by one or more controllers.
+In iOS and tvOS applications, for example, that glue is a view controller, an instance of the

 UIViewController class or a subclass thereof.